nsidc/granule-metgen/README.md

 #### Setting Collection Temporal Extent as Granule Temporal Extent
 RARELY APPLICABLE (if ever)!!
-An operator may set an .ini flag to indicate that a collection's temporal extent should be used to populate every granule via granule-level ummg json to be the same TemporalExtent (SingleDateTime or BeginningDateTime and EndingDateTime) as what's defined for the collection.
+An operator may set an .ini flag to indicate that a collection's temporal extent should be used to populate every granule via granule-level UMMG json to be the same TemporalExtent (SingleDateTime or BeginningDateTime and EndingDateTime) as what's defined for the collection.
 In other words, every granule in a collection would display the same start and end times in EDSC.
 In most collections, this is likely ill-advised use case.